First place- Leicester City.

 A simply tantalising season with thrills, spills and upsets, the perfect ingredients for another whirlwind season.

 The season started out with one of the biggest shocks of all however, the downfall of Chelsea.
 It all started with the Eva Carneiro situation which then sent their season into pieces.
-The special one, or should I say not so special one began to falter and was coming under some harsh criticism.
+The special one, or should we say not so special one began to falter and was coming under some harsh criticism.
 The poor form continued, with home losses to sides such as Southampton, Crystal Palace, Liverpool, and most shockingly of all newly promoted Bournemouth; who were impressing under young manager Eddie Howe.

-Another twist at the top was to follow, with Liverpool becoming increasingly poor and inconsistency a major downfall, Brendan Rodgers became another premier league managerial casualty.
+Another twist at the top was to follow, with Liverpool becoming increasingly poor and inconsistency a major downfall.
+Brendan Rodgers became another managerial casualty.
 One of the main problems Rodgers faced in charge was of course the undependable Daniel Sturridge and getting him to play, injuries sustained to Sturridge have so far blighted Liverpool’s chances of recapturing a top four finish.
-A man who has shown many a time how prolific he is wearing a Liverpool shirt as he boasts the record of having the best goals to game ratio ever as a player of the reds.
-Sturridge has been unavailable for 54.8% of his time at the club – that’s 614 days missed out of 1,121 spent on Merseyside, not the kind of statistics i’m sure Liverpool fans will want to be reminded of, as without him their attacking football lacks that cutting edge and precision that he brings.
+The English striker has shown many- a -time how prolific he is wearing a Liverpool shirt, as he boasts the record of having the best goals to game ratio ever as a player of the reds.
+However, Sturridge has been unavailable for 54.8% of his time at the club – that’s 614 days missed out of 1,121 spent on Merseyside- not the kind of statistics i’m sure Liverpool fans will want to be reminded of-as without him their attacking football lacks that cutting edge and precision that he brings.

 Harry Kane has kept up his goal scoring form of last season, netting 16 goals so far, but the real key addition has been youngster Dele Alli who has got 7 goals and 5 assists so far.
-A premier league title to Spurs seems unlikely , however they are only two points behind leaders Leicester.
-Their North London rivals Arsenal looked dead favourites to win the league this season after the collapse of reigning champions Chelsea, Liverpool’s sluggish start, and both Manchester clubs looking mediocre the writing was on the wall.
+A Premier League title for Spurs seems unlikely , however, they are only two points behind leaders Leicester.
+Their North London rivals Arsenal looked dead favourites to win the league this season after the collapse of reigning champions Chelsea, Liverpool’s sluggish start, and both Manchester clubs looking mediocre.

-Their noisy neighbours haven’t fared much better this season either with back to back home defeats to Leicester and Tottenham the title looks to be slowly slipping away.
-It’s been City’s defensive issues that have mounted problems for them this season, a plight of injuries to Vincent Kompany have taken it’s toll on results as Martin Demichelles, Eliaquim Mangala, and Nicolas Otamendi haven’t been able to cut the bill.
+Their noisy neighbours haven’t fared much better this season either with back to back home defeats to Leicester and Tottenham, the title looks to be slowly slipping away.
+It’s been City’s defensive issues that have mounted problems for them this season, a plight of setbacks to Vincent Kompany has taken its toll on results as Martin Demichelles, Eliaquim Mangala, and Nicolas Otamendi haven’t been able to cut the bill.

-Leicester City are an example to every club as they have shown you don’t need to spend £200 + million a season to win the league, and team spirit and desire is what really carries the team.
+Leicester City are an example to every club, as they have shown you don’t need to spend £200 + million a season to win the league, and team spirit and desire is what really carries the team.